 Oman Air has issued its 2016 financial statement.

-Oman Air’s chairman H.H.
-Darwish bin Ismail bin Ali Al Balushi highlighted the introduction of 4 new Boing 737-800s leading to a total of 47 aircraft within the fleet.
+Oman Air’s chairman H.E.
+Darwish bin Ismail bin Ali Al Balushi highlighted the introduction of 4 new Boing 737-800s which will give a total of 47 aircraft within the fleet.
 This lead to a total of 7.7million passengers using Oman Air,

 The company noted the number of awards won in 2016 and say that they are well placed to continue with expansion plans and to grow Oman Air’s contribution to the economy.

 Though not mentioned in the report the new Oman airline Salam Air commenced operations on 30th January 2017.
-Through a holding company ASAAS is owned by various Oman government entities, therefore sharing a common ultimate ownership.
-Salam Air will compete with Omani Air on internal flights and a limited number of international short haul flights.
-The impact on Oman Air will be limited by the capacity, with currently only 3 leased Airbus A320-200s.
+Salam Air is owned through a holding company ASAAS, which itself is owned by various Oman government entities, therefore the two airlines share a common ultimate ownership which is the Oman Governmemt.
+Salam Air will compete with Oman Air on internal flights and a limited number of international short haul flights.
+The impact on Oman Air will be limited in the short term by the capacity of Salam Air , which currently has 3 leased Airbus A320-200s.